0x6C38/sls-s3-cf-website/README.md

 # Static Website on AWS with Serverless Framework
 This repository contains infrastructure code for hosting a static website on AWS using Serverless Framework.
-The website is served using an S3 bucket and cached using cloudfront and it can serve millions of users, without a problem.
+The website is served using an S3 bucket and cached using cloudfront.
+This approach doesn't require any servers and can serve millions of users without a problem.

 ## Architecture
-Each piece of infrastructure is declared in it's own file in the `/resources` directory.
+Each piece of infrastructure is declared in a separate file in the `/resources` directory.
 The `serverless.yml` file centralizes all resources, including:

 - 2 S3 Buckets (1 for the static files, 1 for redirecting `.www`)
 - 2 Cloudfront Distributions (1 for the root, 1 for redirecting `.www`)